-You know when I think of Pink Floyd or any artists for that matter I think of the posters, the CD covers and what not that mold a visual image in my mind, and for a whole lot of other people I believe, so tell me Michael, how did this project begin?
+You know, when I think of Pink Floyd or any recording artist for that matter, I think of the posters, the CD covers and what not that mold a visual image in my mind, and for a whole lot of other people I believe.
+So tell me Michael, how did this project begin?
 Did you know Pink Floyd personally at the time?

-Oh no *laughter* well, Nigel and I knew of Pink Floyd, a fascinating take on music I must say, but the connection to the project came from our work under the alias Hapshash and the Coloured Coat, where Nigel and I took on work in very expressionistic and psychedelic manner.
+Oh no *laughter* well, Nigel and I knew of Pink Floyd, a fascinating take on music I must say, but the connection to them came through our work as Hapshash and the Coloured Coat, where Nigel and I took on projects that allowed us to design in a very expressionistic and psychedelic manner.
 I can’t really get my head to which one of our pieces caught the director’s eye but one of the surely did, and just like that, we had the job!
 We got the opportunity to meet Pink Floyd subsequently, so it unfolded in reverse actually.

-Q: Now that’s without a doubt one hell of an opportunity, the pseudonym though–can you tell us about that, why Hapshash and the Colored Coat?
-Was it to separate the expressionism and the representational, the clientele?
+Q: Now that’s without a doubt one hell of an opportunity!
+The pseudonym though–can you tell us about that, why Hapshash and the Colored Coat?
+Was it to separate the psychedelic from your more representational work or your different clientele?

 Well certainly, you know how it goes in the art world, it doesn’t matter where you stand–there’s always going to be critics.
-I mean, it is a burden having to live two different lives, or four for that matter inclusive of Nigel, but at the same time, we’re not losing too much of our clientele at the same time, think of it as expanding into a different niche market, with the only change being our customers reporting to two different recipients who are unknowingly the same.
+I mean, it is a burden having to live two different lives, or four for that matter inclusive of Nigel, but at the same time, we’re not losing too much of our clientele at the same time.
+Think of it as expanding into a different niche market, with the only change being our customers reporting to two different design firms that are unknowingly the same.

-Moreover, it was a personal reason that we decided to go under the alias.
-Sometimes you want to let your creativity flow and not be restricted to the bounds of representation; and we though well, if we can make an earning of our experimentation, why the hell not?
+Moreover, it was for personal reasons that we decided to go under the alias.
+Sometimes you want to let your creativity flow and not be restricted to the bounds of representation; and we thought well, if we can make an earning off our experimentation, why the hell not?
 Our concept was to plaster the streets of London with this brightly colored and beautiful poster work at a time when most of the posters in the streets were rather drab and wordy.
 I never did think it would take us to Pink Floyd though.

-Q: Make use of everything and follow your mind, I agree.
+Q: Make use of everything and follow your own path—I agree to that.
 So CIA UFO, take us through the project, did they give you any concept or boundaries whatsoever?
 Or did they let you do your own take on things?

-It was a very cooperative project to be honest, although we were pretty much free to do it in our own way, or well you could say they had their faith in us from our previous work.
-If there was any requirement at all, it was mainly to incorporate the psychedelic vibe to the design in as many aspects as possible, you know?
+It was a very cooperative project to be honest, although we were pretty much free to do it in our own way; well, they had faith in us from our previous work.
+If there was any requirement at all, it was mainly to incorporate a psychedelic vibe into the design in as many ways as possible, you know?
 The composition, the color scheme, the text, the symbolism, I could keep going.

-We worked on a Jimi Hendrix poster on the same year actually, and it was pretty clear that’s what they wanted, psychedelics-the directors, the musicians themselves, society–everyone!
+We worked on a Jimi Hendrix poster on the same year actually, and it was pretty clear that’s what they wanted: psychedelics.
+By “they” I mean the directors, the musicians themselves, society–everyone!